|Rewards Rating:||3.7 / 5|

 The United Explorer Card gives you 2 miles per dollar on United Airlines purchases and 1 mile per dollar on everything else.
-You also get 40,000 bonus miles after you spend $2,000 on your card within three months of account opening.
 Other perks to look forward to include up to a $100 Global Entry or TSA Precheck credit and a free checked bag for you and a companion when you fly with the airline.
 There’s a $95 annual fee, but it’s waived the first year.

-The Gold Delta SkyMiles Credit Card is another airline credit card to consider if you fly with Delta or its partners frequently.
-This card gives you 2 miles per dollar on purchases with the airline and 1 mile per dollar on all other purchases, but you’ll also get 60,000 bonus miles when you spend $2,000 on your card within three months of account opening.
-Cardholder perks include a free checked bag, discounted Delta Sky Club entry, priority boarding and more.
+The Delta SkyMiles Gold card is another airline credit card to consider if you fly with Delta or its partners frequently.
+This card gives you 2 miles per dollar on purchases with the airline and at restaurants worldwide and U.S. supermarkets, and 1 mile per dollar on all other purchases.
+Cardholder perks include a free checked bag, priority boarding and more.